Best English-Speaking Hospitals and Clinics in Tokyo [2024]

 Experiences of Expats for Medical Emergencies in Tokyo

-We talked to some English-speaking expats in Tokyo who faced either medical emergencies or needed to visit hospitals and clinics for routine medical checkups or minor emergencies.
+We talked to some English-speaking Tokyo expats who faced medical emergencies or needed to visit hospitals and clinics for routine medical checkups or minor emergencies.
 We selected only those foreigners in Tokyo who could not speak any Japanese.
 Following is the summary of their experiences and tips to get English-speaking medical support in Tokyo:

 1. Have a list of nearby hospitals and clinics ready that can support English and other foreign languages.